-- 11. Re-fit the burner head.
-Refer to Figure 10-3. - Check that the electrodes are at the top of the head. - Locate the head fixing screws (1) in the countersunk slots in the burner collar. - Tighten the two screws (1) to secure the head (2) in position on the burner.
+- Check/adjust the electrode settings.
+Refer to Figure 10-4.
+Always check the electrode settings after replacing the nozzle. - 8.
+Re-fit the burner head.
+Refer to Figure 10-3. - Locate the head fixing screws (1) in the countersunk slots in the burner collar. - Check that the small oil drip hole (on the head) is pointing downwards. - Tighten the three screws (1) to secure the head (2) in position on the burner.